DPDK/dpdk/doc/guides/freebsd_gsg/build_dpdk.rst

-    To avoid multiple dialogs being presented to the user during make install, it is advisable before running the make install command to re-run the make config -recursive command until no more dialogs are seen.
+    To avoid multiple dialogs being presented to the user during make install, it is advisable before running the make install command to re-run the make config-recursive command until no more dialogs are seen.

 Install the DPDK and Browse Sources